lalaithan/awesome-health/README.md

 ### Exercise

-### Health Organizations

-- [World Health Organization](http://www.who.int/en/) - The United Nations’ health agency, committed to achieve better health for everyone, everywhere.
-- [US National Library of Medicine](http://www.nlm.nih.gov/) - The National Library of Medicine, on the campus of the National Institutes of Health in the USA, is the world’s largest biomedical library with a vast print collection and produces electronic information resources on a wide range of topics.
-Also supports and conducts research, development, and training in biomedical informatics and health information technology.
-In addition, the Library coordinates a 6,500-member National Network of Libraries of Medicine that promotes and provides access to health information in communities across the United States.
-- [American Cancer Society](http://www.cancer.org/) - A US community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
-Website offers info on cancer, prevention, treatment, patient support, research, and ways to get involved.
-- [American Diabetes Association](http://www.diabetes.org/) - A US-based nonprofit that seeks to educate the public about diabetes and to help those affected by it by funding research to manage, cure and prevent diabetes.

 ### Not Feeling Well

 - [Heart Palpitations in a Healthy Heart](http://www.heartmdinstitute.com/126-hmd-root/hmd-articles/494-worried-about-heart-palpitations#!kmt-start=10) - Explains what causes & how to lessen palpitations in a healthy heart.